luciajedi/html-css-js-exercises/jquery/jquery.md

 - a div that moves in circles
 - a div that fades out (disappear), with a button or with a timer

+#### RSS

+Search about RSS.
+What are they used for?
+What type of format does it use? (like, is it JSON?)

 #### Game

 Card Game